AetosDios301/100-days-of-code/log.md

 # 100 days of code - Log

+# July

 2024-07-07 -> Day 1
-- Level 2 C++ Course on CodeChef
+- Level 2 C++ Course on CodeChef.

 2024-07-08 -> Day 2
-- Progressed further in the Level 2 C++ Course on Codechef
+- Progressed further in the Level 2 C++ Course on Codechef.

+2024-07-09 -> Day 3
+- 45% of the Level - 2 C++ course on Codechef.